Many of the February Sydney events are associated with the Chinese New Year.

-In 2017 the Chinese celebrate the Year of the Rooster, starting on 28 January.
-Sydney welcomes the event with a Chinese New Year Festival running from Monday 23rd of January to Sunday 12th of February.
+In 2019 the Chinese celebrate the Year of the Pig, starting on 5 February.
+Sydney welcomes the event with a Chinese New Year Festival running from the 1st of February up until Sunday 10th of February.

 The celebration of the lunar year in Sydney is considered to be the biggest Chinese New Year festival in a city away from Asia.

 Lion dances, live performances and great food tempting your taste buds with beautiful Chinese, Korean and Thai food are all part of the festival.

 Dragon boat races run at Cockle Bay wharf.
 So make sure to be at Darling Harbour to cheer the contestants.